 |Fuel economy||CO2 emissions||Electric range||Wallbox charge time|

-On paper, the Mercedes A 250 e is a hugely efficient car – and although you may struggle to match the claimed figures in actual driving, the real-world results we saw were very promising.
-Extremely low CO2 emissions are good news for your wallet and conscience, while a swift charging time means you’ll be able to maximise efficiency by keeping the car’s 15.6kWh battery topped up as you go about daily life.
+On paper, the Mercedes A 250 e is a hugely efficient car, and although you may struggle to match the claimed figures in actual driving, the real-world results we saw were very promising.
+Extremely low CO2 emissions are good news for your wallet and conscience, while a swift charging time means you’ll be able to maximise efficiency by keeping the car’s 10.6kWh (usable) battery topped up as you go about daily life.

 Mercedes A-Class hybrid range, MPG & CO2 emissions

-Mercedes’ claim of just under 257mpg fuel economy is a real attention-grabber, but as always with plug-in hybrids, it’s best taken with a pinch of salt.
-To get anywhere near this figure you’ll need to have a fully charged battery and use all-electric power, coasting and incredibly careful movements of your right foot.
+Mercedes’ claim of up to 353mpg fuel economy is a real attention-grabber, but as always with plug-in hybrids, it’s best taken with a pinch of salt.
+To get anywhere near this figure, you’ll need to have a fully charged battery and use fully electric power as much as possible, coasting and being incredibly careful with your right foot.

 On our varied test route – around 30 miles or so of driving on motorways, fast A-roads and urban routes – the A 250 e erred towards using electric power as much as possible and displayed its maximum 99.9mpg readout.
-We also found that the claimed 44-mile electric range is more or less bang on, with the projected range on the dashboard coming up just two miles short.
+We also found that the claimed 53-mile electric range is fairly accurate, with the projected range on the dashboard coming up just two miles short.

 In This Review